samuelburbulla/dune-mmesh/doc/concepts/moving.rst

   \draw[fill=black!10!red] (H) circle (2pt);

-- In each element that is marked for refinement the center of the longest edge is interserted, i.e. refinement is done via bisection.
+- In each element that is marked for refinement, the center of the longest edge is inserted, i.e., refinement is done via bisection.
 - In all elements marked for coarsening, one vertex is removed.
-Here, the vertex incident to the shortest edges of the cell is chosen, but we give priority on non-interface and non-boundary vertices.
+Here, the vertex incident to the shortest edges of the cell is chosen, but we give priority to non-interface and non-boundary vertices.

 .. tikz:: Connected components.
   :xscale: 20